Rigorous derivation of a ternary Boltzmann equation for a classical system of particles: Introduction

+Let us now describe how velocities instantaneously transform when a ternary interaction happens.
+Consider an $(i;j,k)$ ternary $\epsilon$-interaction.
 Let $v_i^*,v_j^*,v_k^*$ denote the velocities of the interacting particles after the interaction.
-Assuming the particles are of equal mass $m=1$, we consider the interaction to be elastic i.e. the three particle momentum-energy system is satisfied:
+Assuming the particles are of equal mass $m=1$, we consider the interaction to be elastic i.e. the three particle momentum-energy conservation system is satisfied: